Analytic Quality Glossary

 not referring to a process of merely bestowing isolated artifacts [sic] or final course marks.
 Rather, we are referring to the process by which a teacher assesses student learning through classroom tests and assignments, the context in which good teachers establish that process, and the dialogue that surrounds grades and defines their meaning to various audiences…we view grading as a context-dependent, complex process that serves several roles [evaluation, communication, motivation, and organization].

-Furthermore, they differentiate between assessment of learning and grading.
+Furthermore, they differentiate between assessment of learning and grading

 associated issues

-related terms
+related areas

 See also